SalomePlatform/shaper/src/PythonAddons/doc/addons_Features.rst

 Python addons
 =============

-User can create his own custom features.
+It is possible to create custom features.

-Corresponding folder should be created for each feature at *../sources/src/PythonAddons/macros*.
+The corresponding folder should be created for each feature at *../sources/src/PythonAddons/macros*.

-Feature description includes 4 files:
+A feature description includes 4 files:

-- widget.xml with description of property panel,
+- widget.xml with a description of the property panel,
 -  __init__.py,
 - feature.py with python commands,
-- icon.png with image of button in toolbar (file is located at sub-folder /icons).
+- icon.png with image of button in the toolbar (the file is located at sub-folder /icons).

-Two examples of custom features already created are:
+Two examples of already created custom features are:

 .. toctree::
    :titlesonly: